StrangeData-v/First-Data-Analysis-Process/README.md

 After this data analysis project, we can conclude 3 important things:

 > 1. Python is so useful and easy to use.
 > 2. Data anlysers' skill varied from different salary levels.
-Python is more important for middle level analyser.
+Python is more important for middle or higher level analyser.
 > 3. The market shows a low demand for Primary data analyser.

-So , that all.
-For give you a better report in the future, I will pay more time and patience on study.
+That all.
+For giving you a better report in the future, I will pay more time and patience to study.
 Thanks guys for reading.